outdreamer/build-a-cure/docs/tasks/examples.md

 		- general solution automation workflow: differentiate solution from known problems in problem space
 			- core function version: find filter separating solution from known problems in problem space

 			- general solution automation workflow: find structures of problem (like position of problem, or problem cause) & differentiate to find solution
 				- core function version: find opposite structures (like simplicity) of problem structures (like complexity) to find solutions

 			- general solution automation workflow: find general causes of solution error & differentiate solution from those causes
 				- core function version: find randomness, difference, & assumption structures (like a constant that should be a variable) and use opposite structures of those structures to build solution

-		- general solution automation workflow: find structures in the problem space that would invalidate the problem
+		- general solution automation workflow: find structures in the problem space that would invalidate the problem (so problem doesnt need to be solved)
-			- core function version: find proxy solution structures (solving similar problems) or organization structures (like combination of position changes of problem space components) that would invalidate the problem (so problem doesnt need to be solved)
+			- core function version: find proxy solution structures (solving similar problems) or organization structures (like combination of position changes of problem space components) that would invalidate the problem

 			- general solution automation workflow: find structures of solutions (solved problems) in or adjacent to the problem
 				- core function version: find components of or adjacent problems to the problem that can be substituted or equal solutions (solved problems)

-		- general solution automation workflow: abstract the problem & solve the abstract version, parameterizing the solution
+			- general solution automation workflow: abstract the problem & solve the abstract version (problem type), parameterizing the solution type to generate solutions
 				- core function version: apply abstraction interface to the problem & find solutions in that interface, then find parameters to specify solutions in specific problem spaces

+		- general solution automation workflow: build general solution & error filter structures & apply to problem with specific format
+			- core function version: build solution & error filter that can be applied to problem formatted as a network

 ## generate solution automation workflows by applying workflows to other workflows